 - Music Pedagogy

-If you’re wondering whether adding those subjects signifies a decline in academic rigor, note that high-level scholarship takes place in fields such as music industry, arts entrepreneurship, higher education economics, and music pedagogy.
+If you’re wondering whether adding those subjects signifies a decline in academic rigor, note that high-level scholarship takes place in fields such as music industry, arts entrepreneurship, higher education economics, diversity & inclusion, and music pedagogy.
 Studying those and other pertinent domains in the context of building professional qualifications doesn’t amount to a descent into second-rate scholarship.
 On the contrary, it’s appropriate that we expand contemporary DMA studies, akin to how doctoral programs in other disciplines, notably medicine, oblige candidates to assimilate broader and deeper knowledge-bases than their predecessors.

 “We can and should hold DMA programs to the highest standards for instructional quality and employment outcomes.”